 Discover Ireland in less than a week.
 The 6 Day Iconic Scenes of Ireland Tour is an action-packed adventure through the highlights of Ireland.
 Click on the days below to find out what adventures you can look forward to on each day of your tour.

-Check-in starts from 15:00 and you can store your luggage at the hotel prior to Check-in.
+Check-in starts from 15:00 and you can store your luggage at the hotel prior to check-in.

 At 1400 you will depart on a Panoramic Tour of Dublin City, visiting Trinity College.
 Founded in 1592 by Queen Elizabeth I on the site of an Augustinian monastery.
 See the Book Of Kells.
 The book, which is housed in Trinity College, is the most richly decorated of Ireland's medieval illuminated manuscripts.
 It contains the four gospels in Latin.
-Some of the dyes used were imported from as far as the Middle East.
+Some dyes used were imported from as far as the Middle East.

 You will also visit the Guinness Storehouse.
 With an address at the world-famous St. James's Gate.
 Here you will tour the world-renowned brewery and enjoy a perfect complimentary pint of Guinness in the Gravity Bar — located at the top of a glass tower that commands spectacular views of Dublin City.